mjpekala/bio-segmentation/README.md

 ### Prerequisites

 This code requires you install [Keras](http://keras.io/) along with a suitable backend; we are using [Theano](http://deeplearning.net/software/theano/).
-These packages are quite easy to install using pip; instructions are availble on the respective websites.
+These packages are quite easy to install using pip; instructions are available on the respective websites.

 ### ISBI 2012 Example